KhronosGroup/glTF-Blender-IO/DEBUGGING.md

 6. In Blender -> Edit -> Preferences -> Files, there is a blank entry for "Scripts" about 4th from the top.
 Paste in the full path to the glTF-Blender-IO local git repository on your drive.
 Save the preferences.

 7. Download the [blender-debugger-for-vscode](https://github.com/AlansCodeLog/blender-debugger-for-vscode) addon.
-Place it in the addons/ folder of the glTF-Blenders-IO git repository.
+Place it in the addons/ folder of the glTF-Blender-IO git repository.
 By installing the debugging addon there, instead of in the default Blender addons directory, you'll be able to keep it installed when upgrading Blender later.

 8. In Blender -> Edit -> Preferences -> Add-ons, search for the word "Debug", and enable the addon "Development: Debugger for VS Code".
 It should automatically pick up the location of where ptvsd was installed on this panel.
 Save the preferences.